carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/02_Model_Selection.md

 4. Send the multimodal prompt on both models simultaneously.

-Observe how each model incorporates the image context - including the extracted text - into their responses, by focusing the LinkedIn post content on the tool illustrated in the image.
+Observe how each model handles the image input and the accuracy of the extracted text.

 Next, let's test their reasoning capabilities, with the following prompt: